‘ahlan wa sahlan’ أَهلاً وسَهلاً (welcome)! The Modern Arabic Language Program in the Department of Asian Studies was established in the Fall of 2022.

 Course ACTFL CEFR

-In addition to core language skills, students can take courses in relevant cultural studies such as Arabic literature in translation (ASIA 380).
+In addition to core language skills, students can take courses in relevant cultural studies such as Arabic literature in translation (ASIA_V 380).

 Besides the ARBM courses that teach spoken Arabic and Modern Standard Arabic, courses in Classical Arabic are also offered at UBC by the Department of Ancient Mediterranean and Near Eastern Studies (AMNE).